Skip to main content

 Here are some common issues when using the development board for the first time:

-• Power on failure: Please ensure that the recommended power adapter is used for power supply; please also ensure that the Micro SD card or eMMC of the development board has been flashed with the Ubuntu system image.
+• Power on failure: Please ensure that the recommended power adapter is used for the power supply; please also ensure that the Micro SD card or eMMC of the development board has been flashed with the Ubuntu system image.

 • No response from USB Host interface: Please make sure that no data cable is connected to the Micro USB interface of the development board.